qkrxyz/corundum/README.md

 At build time, the `build.zig` script iterates over all file entries in the [templates](./templates/) directory, which get added to a central inventory (similar to the [`inventory`](https://crates.io/crates/inventory) crate in Rust).
 After that, you can use them by calling `template.Templates.get` or `template.Templates.all` to get them all.

-At runtime, the engine iterates over all _templates_ (the engine also collects variants, but they are excluded from `template.Templates.all`) and does different things according to the template kind:
+At runtime, the engine iterates over all _templates_ (the engine also collects variants, but they are excluded from `template.Templates.all`), sorts them according to their "score" contained in a `metadata.zon` file (e.g. $2 + 3$ would first match to `core/number/addition` rather than `core/number/n-ary/addition`, since all templates in `core/number` have a higher score than `core/number/n-ary`) and does different things according to the template kind:

 If the template is an __identity__: